drug-design/course/docs/chapters/stereochemistry.md

 #### The Order of Priority (3/5)

-Double and triple bonds are assigned using a convention considering the functional group with the multiple bond to be equivalent to the same number of single-bonded atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/order-priority-35-7ad01873'><i class='fa fa-play' aria-hidden='true'></i></button>Double and triple bonds are assigned using a convention considering the functional group with the multiple bond to be equivalent to the same number of single-bonded atoms.
 For the C=O bond for example, the carbon-oxygen double bond is equivalent to the carbon atom being bonded twice to the oxygen atom; however, the duplicate ones (in parentheses in the views below) will be treated as "phantom" atoms.

 ![](https://media.drugdesign.org/course/stereochemistry/add_a3_2_5_2_3.png){: loading=lazy }